 - 1 cup fresh blueberries

 - In a small bowl, combine cracker crumbs and margarine.
 Press onto the bottom of a 6-in. springform pan coated with cooking spray.
 Place on a baking sheet.
 Bake at 325° for 10 minutes.
 Cool on a wire rack.

 - Return pan to baking sheet.
-Bake at 325° for 40-45 minutes or until center is almost set.
+Bake at 325° until center is almost set, 40-45 minutes.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
 Refrigerate overnight.

 - For topping, combine sugar and cornstarch.
 Stir in water until smooth.
 Stir in blueberries.
 Bring to a boil.
 Cook and stir for 2-3 minutes or until thickened.
 Transfer mixture to a bowl; cover surface with plastic wrap.
 Cool to room temperature.
 Spoon topping over cheesecake.
 Refrigerate leftovers.